code-check/challenge-helloworld/README.md

 We recommend that you **do not save sensitive information directly to github or the web editor.** This includes variables such as authentication tokens and API keys, which should never be made public.

 We instead recommend you to use codecheck's Environment Variables feature.
-With this feature you can add and use variables in your codecheck challenges without making them visible to anyone else.
+With this feature, you can add and use variables in your codecheck challenges without making them visible to anyone else.

 1. On the exam page, there is a dropdown menu to the right of each challenge name:
   ![exam_challenge_list_masked_sm](https://user-images.githubusercontent.com/7766684/31326767-4145f402-ad05-11e7-8f38-fc55913a2776.png)